🔵 Story 1

 Meta opened its AI ad assistant to all advertisers — not just enterprise

-Meta this week made its AI business assistant available to every advertiser on Facebook and Instagram, not just large accounts.
+Meta this week made its AI business assistant available to every advertiser on Facebook and Instagram.
 The tool automates creative, targeting, bidding, and placement end-to-end.
-End-to-end AI campaigns on Meta already reached a $60 billion annual run rate in 2025 and are a significant driver of the platform's 23.7% year-over-year ad revenue increase.
+End-to-end AI campaigns on Meta already reached a $60 billion annual run rate in 2025.
+Meta’s direction is explicit: they want advertisers to eventually input nothing more than a URL and a budget.

 ChatGPT launched self-serve ads — and small businesses can now sign up directly